 Dr. Rios has been in ministry for over 29 years serving in a variety of roles including pastor (Executive Pastor and Co-Pastor).
 She now is the Founder of the The Passion Center that is dedicated to educating people who have a passion for justice, advocacy and change in the South Florida area.
 She's worked most of her life in nonprofits and in higher education.
 She has also been an entrepreneur and has consulted schools, faith-based organizations and non-profits since 1996 with online school development.

-Dr. Rios also serves as a board member of the National Latino Evangelical Coalition which is a national network of Hispanic evangelical congregations, leaders, and not-for-profits committed to Gospel-centered transformation in the work of justice and mercy.
+Dr. Rios also served as a board member of the National Latino Evangelical Coalition which is a national network of Hispanic evangelical congregations, leaders, and not-for-profits committed to Gospel-centered transformation in the work of justice and mercy.
 To highlight the voices of people on the margins and their allies, she hosts a monthly author Facebook live show called JustUs Talks through her organization The Passion Center.
 In addition, she is a senior consultant and operations manager for Freedom Road, LLC which coaches, consults, trains and designs experiences to help groups in multiple sectors do justice in just ways.
 For a number of years she researched and worked with church plants as a church planter.
 In May 2019, Dr. Rios was honored to accept the invitation to serve on the Send Institute's Missiologists Council which is a think tank for evangelism and church planting.
 The council is composed of thought-leaders and practitioners committed to expand evangelism and church planting in North America.
 One recent product of the council's work was the Church Planting Manifesto.
 After years of researching and working with planting networks she decided to start Passion2Plant Network with a focus on training and supporting Latino and African American planters committed to planting justice oriented churches in urban communities.
+Dr. Rios is also an Adjunct Professor at Fuller Seminary.

 Her educational background consists of a Bachelor of Arts in Liberal Arts, a Master of Arts in Management with an emphasis in Nonprofit Management from the Regent University School of Business and an earned Doctorate in Education in Organizational Leadership/Adult Education from Nova Southeastern University.
 She has also done Post- graduate work at Fordham University School of Religion, Indiana University Center of Philanthropy and the Blanton Peale Graduate Institute for Pastoral Counseling.
 In December 2019, she graduated with a Doctor of Ministry degree from Southeastern University.
 Her doctoral project focused on developing civically engaged and justice oriented churches from a Hispanic Pentecostal perspective and was aimed at advocating for an update to current church planter training programs especially for planters planning on going into urban communities.
 An article in Christianity Today on the premise of her dissertation could be found here.